If you are coming to the Scottish Highlands and planning on driving here are some things you need to know.

 There are some stunning routes to enjoy around the West Coast using these roads so don’t be put off using them, just take your time.

-It’s also customary to thank a road user that gives way to you in a passing place.
+It’s also customary to thank a road user who gives way to you in a passing place.

 Drive in the Scottish Highlands